As time-tested classic dessert recipes can be, one often sticks to the ones connected with youth.

 Unless it's a pastry shop producing only traditional dessert recipes.
 But generally, the abundance makes it awfully difficult finding the next winner.

 ...and what may be fun for kid's birthday parties (such as colorful, decorated cup cakes) may not withstand the test of time either.
 Noticed how often the base come from classic dessert recipes ?

 It's harder than ever to bring a brand new piece of dessert art and make it stick.
 I'm not saying it doesn't happen but rarely do we see something new that people rave about in a already saturated market.

 Pastry chefs try hard inventing new flavors and shapes in the hope at least one of them will be the rage.
-Which is the case with Dominique Ansel and his "Cronut".
+Which is the case with Dominique Ansel's "Cronut".

-I just hope it's not one of those one hit wonders.
-Time will tell.
+A one hit wonder?
+Time will tell!
 If demand lasts long enough, the cronut may just become another classic.

 People are creatures of habit besides loving simplicity.
-Many times I've heard professional chefs say "simple ingredients get the job done".
+Professional chefs say often enough that "simple ingredients get the job done".